 Status: Full Time

-The Program Officer works with one or more Sequoia Program Directors to develop and execute strategies aligned with the organizational mission and vision.
-This includes compiling the research and evidence necessary to assess their potential impact and chances for success, identifying the organizations best positioned to execute them, and actively engaging with grantees to ensure alignment with the mission and robust execution.
-The Program Officer role will partner with the Program Director on key initiatives to make a global impact.
-The Program Officer will work with peer networks, government officials, thought leaders, and key stakeholders to assess emerging needs, gaps, and opportunities in the field.
+The Program Manager will report to and work closely with the US Program Director and Sequoia Climate Foundation leadership to both develop and execute grantmaking strategies and plans aligned with the organizational mission and vision.
+They will develop, support, and execute strategies as needed, compile the research and evidence necessary to assess their potential impact and chances for success and identify the organizations best positioned to execute them.
+In addition, they will manage grantmaking portfolios and productive relationships with grantees, communicating openly and engaging directly with them.
+They will support in leading a team and work with peer networks, government officials, thought leaders, and key stakeholders to assess emerging needs, gaps, and opportunities in the field.

 - Monitor developments in the field to identify emerging needs, gaps, and opportunities for driving ambitious climate action.